bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 # locked section &lt;string&gt; of &lt;file&gt; : file section

-Returns a named section of the specified file.
+Returns a named section of the specified file that might be locked because it is concurrently opened for writing by another application.
 It is useful for locating sections of &#39;ini&#39; files.
 Section names are delimited by square bracket characters &#39;[section name]&#39;.

-Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.
+You are supposed to use this inspector to access files that are only being appended to, such as log files, because the files can be changed while the inspector reads them.
+Otherwise the results can be unpredictable.

+This inspector cannot read all kinds of *locked files*.
+It fails to open a file if another application has opened the file in an *exclusive mode*, that is, without allowing others to read the file.

+The inspector does not override the access mode or the sharing flag specified to open the file by another application.

 # md5 of &lt;file&gt; : string